hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

 ## scontrol

-!!! types note ""
-    Use the _scontrol_ command to show more detailed information about a job
+Use the `scontrol` command to show more detailed information about a job

 Syntax